rekyuu/speedfuns/pacifist.md

 Save the game at the `SAVE` as a backup before the next skip if you want, otherwise ignore it.
 Walk right and enter the lab.

 #####Practice This
 Continue walking right until you are standing **on** the [vertical yellow line on the floor](http://i.imgur.com/yZQDdEs.png) immediately right of the dog food bag.
 Walk UP against the wall next to the dog food.
 Press and hold LEFT, then also hold RIGHT.
 While still holding LEFT and RIGHT, press UP and quickly press `Z / ENTER` on about the same frame as the room view begins to shift; anticipating this will take some getting used to.
 If done correctly, the event trigger will activate while the dog food text box is open.
 Close the text box and exit the lab to the right (Credit to smellyfeetyouhave & Co.)
 The time save is significant so if you miss it the first time you can reload from the save outside and try again.
+It takes about 15 seconds to retry while it takes ~2 minutes to go through the scene if triggered with 1hp, so you can fail this skip seven times before you'd lose time over doing the cutscene the first time through.

 Continue right and up; be ready to mash through several status updates.